How to Register a Business in South Carolina in 7 Steps

 Trademark

 Once successfully registered, a trademark provides exclusive rights over the name or logo, preventing others from using similar ones for comparable goods or services across the country.
-However, it should be noted that obtaining a trademark does not automatically grant complete unrestricted usage rights for said name or logo under all circumstances.
+However, it should be noted that obtaining a trademark doesn’t automatically grant complete unrestricted usage rights for said name or logo under all circumstances.

 Operating Under a Different Name (DBA)

-In South Carolina, there’s the opportunity to legally register your business in South Carolina with one name while operating it under a different name, commonly known as a Doing Business As (DBA) name.
-To establish a DBA, you’re required to file an Assumed Name Certificate with the county clerk’s office in the specific county where your business operates.
+To establish a DBA, you must file an Assumed Name Certificate with the county clerk’s office in the specific county where your business operates.
 Although DBAs are subject to federal trademark laws, there’s no requirement for uniqueness at the state level.

 By comprehending and thoughtfully considering these naming alternatives, you can effectively register your business in South Carolina without compromising your brand identity.